Medical & Dental Information

 Services That are Not Covered

-• High-Risk Sports – Your insurance will not cover ice skating, skiing, snowboarding, or other “high-risk sports” unless you add sports insurance.
+• High-Risk Sports – For au pairs who arrived in the US prior to 2025, your insurance will not cover ice skating, skiing, snowboarding, or other “high-risk sports” unless you add sports insurance.
 (Snow tubing does not require insurance.)

 • You can add sports insurance any time during your year and the cost is $110 for the 12 months.